dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 1. Export your page design as a JPG from Sketch
 2. Move this file to your local project repro.
 If you're not sure where Git set this up, you can right-click the 17W-mappy repo in the Git app, and select Open in Finder.
 3. Add 2 images to the images directory:
-  * A bio pic — must be square, 200 x 200px (this will show up on the map)
+  * A bio pic — must be square, 200 x 200px (this will show up on the map).
+If you don't have a favorite tool for this try [resizeimage](http://resizeimage.net/)
   * The JPG of the design you created in Sketch

 ### Step 2) Commit Your Changes